gambling-advocate/qbb2022-answers/week6hw/feedback_kw.md

 8. Turned in the plot of the 3 heatmaps (ddCTCF, dCTCF, and difference) for subset dataset (0.33 pts each ddCTCF/dCTCF/difference)

+* heatmap was blank?

 9. Turned in the plot of the 3 heatmaps (ddCTCF, dCTCF, and difference) for full dataset (0.33 pts each ddCTCF/dCTCF/difference)

+* heatmap was blank?

 10. Heatmap questions (0.33 pts each)

   * See the highlighted difference from the original figure?
-  * impact of sequencing depth?
+  * impact of sequencing depth? --> increased sequencing depth decreases noise/smooths the signal in the data
   * highlighted signal indicates?

 Possible Bonus points: